Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks | Politics

 Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks

-The row is casting an additional shadow over the Tokyo Games, postponed for a year due to the coronavirus pandemic, especially with less than half a year left before the opening ceremony.
-The International Olympic Committee (IOC) said on Thursday Mori's apology had settled the issue, but criticism of Mori, a former Japanese prime minister, continued on Friday.
+The incident has cast another dark shadow over the Games, postponed for a year due to the coronavirus pandemic, with just months left before the opening ceremony.
+The International Olympic Committee (IOC) said on Thursday Mori's apology had settled the issue, but criticism of the octogenarian former prime minister only grew on Friday.

-"The mission of the metropolis and the organising committee is to prepare for a safe and secure Games, and we are facing a major issue," Koike said.
-She also said she'd heard the Tokyo government was fielding complaint calls from city residents.
+"The mission of the metropolis and the organising committee is to prepare for a safe and secure Games, and we are facing a major issue," Tokyo Governor Yuriko Koike said.
+She said she'd heard the Tokyo government was fielding complaint calls from city residents.

 Angry and frustrated Japanese athletes, activists and ordinary women see Mori's remarks as a clear signal that gender equality in Japanese sports, and society as a whole, remains a distant dream.
 SAD REALITY